 James Dobson believes that children should not participate in sleepovers.
 The world has changed, he says, and has become too dangerous to allow your children out of your sight for so long.
+The dangers of sleepovers have lasting consequences.
 In his book Bringing Up Girls, he says:

 Sadly, the world has changed in the last few decades, and it is no longer a safe place for children.
 Pedophiles and child molesters are more pervasive than ever.
 That is why parents must be diligent to protect their kids every hour of the day and night. …